apache/incubator-kie-kogito-pipelines/docs/current_pipelines.md

 - https://eng-jenkins-csb-business-automation.apps.ocp-c1.prod.psi.redhat.com/job/KIE/job/kogito-2.x/
 - https://eng-jenkins-csb-business-automation.apps.ocp-c1.prod.psi.redhat.com/job/KIE/job/optaplanner-9.x/

-We keep separate configurations between the 2 streams because it is easier to manage.
+NOTE: We keep separate configurations between the 2 streams because it is easier to manage.
 Jobs configuration can then be read.
 Compare to "Stream 8/1", some environments are disabled for now.

 ## GitHub Actions